-General and administrative costs were down 2% to \$44.1 million compared to \$44.9 million in the prior year, despite an increase in FX translation and the addition of the percussive operations.
+General and administrative costs were up 1.1% to \$44.6 million, compared to \$44.1 million in the prior year.
+More than half of the increase was related to an increase in foreign exchange translation.
 The Company has been able to keep general and administrative costs in line with activity, and still retain many of its skilled employees, strategically positioning it to react quickly when the industry recovers.